 If you have diabetes, it’s likely you might at some time feel numbness or burning sensations in your feet, legs, or hands.
 That’s a warning sign of diabetic neuropathy.
 The pain management specialists at Pain Medicine Consultants are experts in caring for this common health condition.
-Call today or book online to schedule a consultation at one of the team’s convenient locations in Pleasant Hill, and Pleasanton, California.
+Call today or book online to schedule a consultation at one of the team’s convenient locations in Pleasant Hill, Pleasanton, and Marin County, California.

 Diabetic neuropathy occurs when diabetes causes nerve damage.
 It’s common, and about half of all people with diabetes have some type of nerve damage.

 Diabetes causes an unhealthy level of sugar, or glucose, to build up in your blood.
 In time, this can wear away the covering on your nerves or damage blood vessels that bring oxygen to your nerves.
 When this happens, your damaged nerves stop sending messages, send messages at the wrong times, or send them more slowly.

 The longer you’ve had diabetes, the more likely you are to have diabetic neuropathy.
 Here are common symptoms to look for: